darkturo/sha256-benchmarks/README.md

 of Terahashes per second when it comes to the latest ASICs vs a few thousands(?) of hashes per second on a computer for general use.

-I've been looking around for an answer to my question but haven't been very lucky...
+I've been looking around for an answer to my question, but haven't been very lucky...

-So I have decided to find out myself.
+So I have decided to find out.

-**DISCLAIMER**: I do not intend to provide an exhaustive benchmark here, this project is fueled by curiosity and spare time.
+**DISCLAIMER**: I do not intend to provide an exhaustive benchmark here; this project, is fueled by curiosity and spare time.

 ## Findings

 ASIC miners today have hashrates in the order of TH/s, this is, they can calculate trillion of double Sha256s (SHA-256d [^sha256-d]) per second[^btc-lingo]!
-Let's find out how far can we get on a CPU/GPU![^machine]
+Let's find out how far we can get on a CPU/GPU![^machine]

 ### The top 10 (so far):